 Thank you, Revera!

-This week Java Music, a peer support program, was shipped to all Revera communities across Canada—giving staff evidence-based tools to engage residents and help target social isolation and loneliness.
+This week Java Music, a peer support program, was shipped to all Revera retirement communities across Canada—giving staff evidence-based tools to engage residents and help target social isolation and loneliness.

 In an effort the enhance resident’s quality of life, many Canadian care homes have introduced the Java programs.
 They have seen residents regain their love of life and sense of purpose, build new relationships and develop increased respect for their peers.